Ultra-high temperature ceramic matrix composite: Challenges in manufacturing and machining

 Machining these materials is particularly challenging due to their high hardness and low fracture toughness (comparared to metals), which demand advanced tools and techniques to avoid cracking or delamination.
 Additionally, the anisotropic nature of fiber reinforced materials, arising from the directional arrangement of fibers, adds complexity to achieving precise shapes and finishes.
 Furthermore, maintaining the integrity of the fiber-matrix interface during processing is critical to preserving the material's mechanical properties.
-As a result, ongoing research is focused on optimizing manufacturing processes, improving tool materials, and developing novel machining strategies to meet the increasing demand for CMCs and UHTCMCs in industries such as aerospace, automotive, radioisotope formation and rinnovable energies.
+As a result, ongoing research is focused on optimizing manufacturing processes, improving tool materials, and developing novel machining strategies to meet the increasing demand for CMCs and UHTCMCs in industries such as aerospace, automotive, radioisotope formation and renewable energies.
 Their compatibility with cells was studied for possible application in biomedical fields.